Therapist Quick Facts

 Court-ordered treatment or custody evaluations

-If someone faces immediate danger or safety risk, contact local emergency services or call or text 988 in the United States.
+Emergency note: If you or someone you know is facing immediate danger or safety risk, contact local emergency services or call or text 988 in the United States.
 I am not a crisis counselor and am not immediately reachable via communications.

 Inclusive care